Renaissance soprano shawm,

 Three techniques exist to blow instruments of the shawm family:

+The instrument shown above is a modified soprano Renaissance shawm.
 Originally the instrument had no fingerhole for left thumb.
 This was bored later.
 This thumb hole enables to play faster and more easily in non overblowing range (tones c¹d¹–d²).
 The pirouette was lost.
 A holder for the windcap was mounted on holder for the pirouette.
 Windcap and whose holder are made of beechwood and are stained and waxed.
 The instrument has a scale range of c¹d¹–c³ and is tuned up to tuning pitch a¹ = 440 Hz.
 Complete scale range is available if this instrument is played with windcap.
 Windcap increases "life" of double-reed extremely. ☺

 Term "shawm" has some other meanings too: